massi92/COMPSAC2025/README.md

 # COMPSAC 2025
-## An LLM-based Approach for Data Service Discovery
+## LLM-driven Data Service Discovery in the Internet of Production

 Supplementary material for COMPSAC2025